Trip to Tibet

 7. Aba Tibetan and Qiang Autonomous Prefecture in Sichuan

-Plan an amazing trip to Amdo by choosing local Amdo travel expert.
+Plan an amazing trip to Amdo Tibet by choosing local Amdo travel expert.

 In the website, we have destinations in the TAR are Lhasa and beyond, Mount Everest and Mountain Kaialsh, to cover the most famous places as it is.
-To reach this destination, you are required to packaged tour reservation from a local travel agency in Lhasa.
+To reach this destination, you are required to Tibet packaged tour reservation from a local travel agency in Lhasa.
 A Tibet travel permit is same value as a Tibet visa to get in.
+For those seeking personalized experiences, our private Tibet tours offer exclusive itineraries tailored to individual preferences.

 When to go: The starting time is from Mid April to Mid September.
 However, June to Mid-August is the best time to go.
 Winter vacations will also be great experience for some purpose for some travellers but, March is a month of closure to all.